athomasq/athomasq.github.io/categories/hikari/dagment.md

 Dagment is raising up to USD 250k, at a pre-money valuation of USD 2M.

 It's riskier than my other syndicate investments so far, because there's no revenue traction yet.
 So this is largely a bet on the founder, the market, and the product vision.
-There's also some geographic friction from being based largely in Eastern Europ.
+There's also some geographic friction from being based largely in Eastern Europe.
 These risks are reflected in the very investor-friendly price.

 The upside is also higher than most.
 There are a number of data businesses focusing on similar (but often more constrainted) data assets, that are worth USD 1-10 billion or more: Dun & Bradstreet, Bureau van Dijk (Moody's), 6sense, Preqin, Pitchbook, CoStar, ZoomInfo, Apollo, Experian, Equifax.